 Academic Enrichment Program

-The Eberly College of Arts and Sciences Undergraduate Academic Enrichment Program is intended to assist undergraduate students majoring in programs in the Eberly College to participate in activities that complement, extend and enhance their academic experiences at West Virginia University.
+The Eberly College of Arts and Sciences Academic Enrichment Program is intended to assist Eberly College students pursuing a bachelors or masters degree to participate in activities that complement, extend and enhance their academic experiences at West Virginia University.

-- In the event that the student is not requesting funding for study abroad, conference/workshop or internship attendance, a faculty recommendation is required.
+In the event the student is not requesting funding for study abroad, conference/workshop or internship participation, a faculty recommendation is required.
 Faculty recommendations in support of student applications must be received at least two weeks in advance of the start date of the activity for which the student has applied for funding.

-- As the Academic Enrichment Program is a reimbursement program, students should retain all receipts associated with the activity for which they have been awarded funding.
+As the Academic Enrichment Program is a reimbursement program, students should retain all receipts associated with the activity for which they have been awarded funding.
 Documentation to verify your activity must be submitted to your department’s administrative assistant or business office liaison within two weeks of the activity’s conclusion.